 If we are classified as a PFIC in any taxable year, a U.S. holder (as defined in "Item 10.
 Additional Information-E. Taxation-Material United States Federal Income Tax Considerations") may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or common shares and on the receipt of distributions on the ADSs or common shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules.
-Further, if we are classified as a PFIC for any year during which a U.S. holder holds our ADSs or common shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. holder holds our ADSs or common shares.
+Further, if we are classified as a PFIC for any year during which a U.S. holder holds our ADSs or common shares.
 Each U.S. Holder is urged to consult its tax advisor concerning the United States federal income tax consequences of an investment in our ADSs or common shares if we are treated as a PFIC for our current taxable year ending 2013 or any future taxable year, including the possibility of making a "mark-to-market" election.
 For more information see "Item 10.
 Additional Information-E. Taxation-Material United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."